the SFSU Ethnic Studies and Psychology Building's entrance during day

 Get Involved

-We are often looking for volunteers interested in learning more about clinical psychology and in some of the basic processes of emotion and motivation.
-If you would like to learn more about getting involved as a research assistant in our lab contact Dr. Gard at dgard@sfsu.edu.
+While we are often looking for volunteers interested in learning more about clinical psychology and in some of the basic processes of emotion and motivation, we currently do not have any volunteer opportunities in the lab.
+We will update this page when this changes.

 Assistants typically volunteer 10 hours per week, attend weekly lab meetings, and are assigned to work on one or more ongoing studies.
 In addition to gaining foundational research skills, this lab is dedicated to aiding lab members' professional development skills as they make decisions about their career paths and graduate study.